 FRBOE will be following the recommendations provide by the Pupil Transportation Board in Manitoba.
 These recommendations may restrict the number of students allowed to ride the bus at one time.
 We will need to finalize plans closer to the start of the school year.
 Currently we are considering the following:

-- As per recommendation from Pupil Transportation Board buses willaccommodate 1 student per seat.
-More than one student per seat will be permittedin the case of siblings.
+- We are looking at modifying our buses to accommodate 1 student per seat.
+More than one student per seat may be considered in the case of siblings.

 - Multiple pickups and drop offs may be considered if restrictions remain in place.
 We may need to stagger the start and end times for one of the schools if we need multiple pick up and drop offs.